mosbuma/fietsberaad-veiligstallen-app/README.md

 ## Running the app

-Make sure the database is running:
+Make sure the database tunnel is active:

-    npm run start-db
+     ./scripts/launch-ssh-tunnel.sh

 For development purposes: